 Step 1: Verify Bluetooth Support And Buy This USB Adapter If Your PC Does Not Have It

 You will need to verify your PC already has Bluetooth support.
 If not, you will need to purchase this adapter.
 It is HIGHLY recommended to purchase this exact Bluetooth adapter shown here as it has been tested & proven to work with the Magic Mouse.
-There is a great deal of adapters out there that have been proven to NOT be compatible with the Magic Mouse.
+There are many adapters out there that have been proven to NOT be compatible with the Magic Mouse.
 Take this as a warning if you decide to buy a different one.

 Step 2: Download The Unofficial Magic Mouse Driver Installer